Walmart expands 'unlimited' grocery delivery as competition heats up

-(Reuters) - Walmart Inc (WMT.N) said on Thursday it would expand the roll out of its “unlimited” grocery delivery service to 1,400 stores across the United States, as competition intensifies among retailers to deliver online orders faster.
+Sept 12 (Reuters) - Walmart Inc said on Thursday it would expand the roll out of its “unlimited” grocery delivery service to 1,400 stores across the United States, as competition intensifies among retailers to deliver online orders faster.

 The retailer’s service gives customers the option to pay a yearly $98 fee, or a monthly $12.95 fee, to get grocery orders.
 The service will be available in more than 1,600 stores in the U.S. and over 50% of the country by the end of the year.